danielnyan/next_doc_search/README.md

 The Energy Market Authority of Singapore (EMA) faced a perennial problem which plagues public officers Government-wide:

 - Members of the public are often unable to find information publicly available on Government Websites.
-- They email public officers with their enquiries; and our public officers are flooded with common enquiries already addressed on their Government FAQs
+- The email public officers with their enquiries; and our public officers are flooded with common enquiries already addressed on their publicly available FAQs

 Often, the answer to most public enquiries are scattered across our websites; and they require cross-referencing between various sources to arrive at a coherent answer.
 While traditional search systems may point users to information sources, more is needed to synthesise search output to get users the answers they seek.